 Types of Sound Holes

-Mandolins typically have two sound holes which determine the type of sound produced.
-The two are oval-shape and F-shaped.
+Mandolins typically have two types of sound holes, which determine the type of sound produced.
+The two types are oval-shaped and F-shaped.

-These mandolin’s neck joints are typically ten frets.
+These mandolins’ neck joints are typically ten frets.
 They usually have a warmer tone, and most people describe them as tubby.
-Oval shaped mandolins mostly blend with folk music as well as Celtic music.
+Oval-shaped mandolins mostly lend themselves to folk music, as well as Celtic music.

 Mandolin Variations: Octave, Electric, Mandocello

-There are three common variations of mandolins that is; Electric mandolin, Octave mandolin, and mandocello.
+There are three common variations of mandolins: Electric mandolin, Octave mandolin, and Mandocello.

 Construction Methods and Wood in Mandolin

 Most mandolin tops or soundboards use spruce wood for construction.
-It has dense grains and offers a beautiful and articulate response in mandolins as it works for violins or guitars.
+It has dense grains and offers a beautiful and articulate response in mandolins, as it does so for violins or guitars.

 More affordable mandolins have laminate tops with wood layers pressed together.
 Laminates come with thin veneer tops.

-Although most professional mandolinist prefers spruce tops, the laminate helps regulate mandolin’s price while still producing a pleasant sound.
+Although most professional mandolinists prefer spruce tops, a laminate top helps regulate a mandolin’s price while still producing a pleasant sound.

 For maximum rigidity, mandolin necks are made using mahogany or maple.
 The neck may involve more than one wood glued together.

-For intonation and playability adjustments, mandolins neck may have a mental embedded on it.
+For intonation and playability adjustments, mandolin necks may have metal embedded in them.

 A Brief History Of The Types Of Mandolins

-Mandolins are the descendants of the lute family, and various types advanced from the classical mandolin, also referred to as the Neapolitan mandolin.
+Mandolins are the descendants of the lute family.
+Various types advanced from the classical mandolin, also referred to as the Neapolitan mandolin.

-The classical mandolins that are played even today were first developed in Naples, Italy in the 18th century are popular with folk and other traditional music.
+The classical style mandolins that are played even today were first developed in Naples, Italy in the 18th century, and are still popular with folk and other traditional music.

-In the late 19th century, the popularity of mandolins grew, leading to the development of modern mandolins with different body shapes and designs that we have today.
+In the late 19th century, the popularity of mandolins grew, leading to the development of modern mandolins with different body shapes and designs that we still see today.

-The creation started in the USA when luthiers designed the arched top and flatback mandolins.
+This modern development started in the USA, when luthiers designed the arched top and flatback mandolins.

-The first wave saw Vinnacia family design the metal string mandolin using tree brass strings, a single gut and friction tuning pegs set on a fingerboard in the seventeenth century.
+Prior to Gibson and Loar, though, the first “wave” in mandolin history saw the 17th century Vinnacia family design the metal string mandolin using tree brass strings, a single gut, and friction tuning pegs set on a fingerboard.

-The mandolin became popular mostly in the streets where young men used it for courting while some musicians took it to the street concert halls for more than half a decade.
+The mandolin became popular mostly in the streets, where young men used it for courting.
+Some musicians honed their craft enough to take it to the street concert halls.

 The instrument disappeared during the Napoleonic wars of 1815.
-It was until the year 1835 when Pasquale Vinnacia did some modifications to the family’s invented device coming up with the Neapolitan Mandolin.
+Then, in 1835, Pasquale Vinnacia did some modifications to the family’s invented device and came up with the Neapolitan Mandolin.

 Second Wave/Golden Age Of Mandolins

-Alongside other instruments, the mandolin was present, which confused the latter group.
+Alongside other instruments, the mandolin was present, which confused and intrigued the latter group.

-Following these groups hit the created awareness about the mandolin a band of mandolin players from Italy toured Europe and America to popularize their instrument.
+Interest in the mandolin kept growing, and a band of mandolin players from Italy toured Europe and America to popularize their instrument.

-The instrument later declined during the first world war but many people had learnt how to play which has given it a come back in the recent years.
+The instrument later declined during the first World War, but since many people had already learned how to play, it was able to have a comeback later.